Azathothas/Stars/README.md

 - [St3v3nsS/InsecureBanking](https://github.com/St3v3nsS/InsecureBanking) – Insecure Android Application for testing Biometric bypasses
 - [Static-Flow/BOR](https://github.com/Static-Flow/BOR) – BOR - Break On Request, is a burp extension that provides a custom context menu for marking requests to be stopped by the interceptor with only one click!
 - [Static-Flow/BurpSuiteAutoCompletion](https://github.com/Static-Flow/BurpSuiteAutoCompletion) – This exention enables autocompletion within BurpSuite Repeater/Intruder tabs.
+- [Suwayomi/Suwayomi-Server](https://github.com/Suwayomi/Suwayomi-Server) – A rewrite of Tachiyomi for the Desktop
 - [TacoTheDank/Scoop](https://github.com/TacoTheDank/Scoop) – [ADB/Root] Catches a stack trace when an app crashes unexpectedly.
 - [Team-xManager/xManager](https://github.com/Team-xManager/xManager) – Ad-Free, New Features & Freedom
 - [Warxim/vucsa](https://github.com/Warxim/vucsa) – Vulnerable Client-Server Application (VuCSA) is made for learning how to perform penetration tests of non-http thick clients.
 It is written in Java (with JavaFX graphical user interface) and contains multiple challenges including SQL injection, RCE, XML vulnerabilities and more.